-- Providing an open avenue of communication among the independent auditor, the Vice President of Internal Audit and the Board; - Overseeing the adequacy of internal controls and financial reporting process and the reliability of the financial statements; - Selecting, evaluating and appointing or replacing the independent auditors; - Confirming and assuring the independence of the independent registered public accounting firm; - Reviewing and approving the provision by the independent registered public accounting firm of all permissible non-audit services; - Overseeing the function, adequacy and progress of the internal audit department; - Conducting or authorizing investigations into any matters within the Audit Committee's scope of responsibility; - Reviewing and approving the establishment and compliance with our Code of Conduct; - Overseeing our enterprise-wide risk management programs; and - Reviewing and approving all related-party transactions.
+- Providing an open avenue of communication among the independent registered public accounting firm, the Vice President of Internal Audit and the Board: - Overseeing the adequacy of internal controls and financial reporting process and the reliability of the financial statements; - Selecting, evaluating and appointing or replacing the independent registered public accounting firm; - Confirming and assuring the independence of the independent registered public accounting firm; - Reviewing and approving the provision by the independent registered public accounting firm of all permissible non-audit services; - Overseeing the function, adequacy and progress of the internal audit department; - · Conducting or authorizing investigations into any matters within the Audit Committee's scope of responsibility; - Reviewing and approving the establishment and compliance with our Code of Conduct; - Overseeing our enterprise risk management programs; and - Reviewing and approving all related-party transactions.

-The current members of the Audit Committee are William A. Linnenbringer (Chair), Ruth C. Lipper, Robert M. Tarola and Shirley Young, each of whom is independent within the meaning of the NASDAQ Marketplace Rules and Rule 10A-3(b)(l) under the Securities Exchange Act of 1934.
+The current members of the Audit Committee are William A. Linnenbringer (Chair), Robert M. Tarola and Shirley Young, each of whom is independent within the meaning of the NASDAQ Marketplace Rules and Rule 10A-3(b)(l) under the Securities Exchange Act of 1934.
 Our Board determined that Messrs.
 Linnenbringer and Tarola qualify as "audit committee financial experts" within the meaning of the SEC rules.
 Mr. Linnenbringer's relevant experience includes his 32-year career with PricewaterhouseCoopers LLP.
-Mr. Tarola's relevant experience includes his service as Senior Vice President, Chief Financial Officer and Treasurer of Howard University, a Senior Vice President and Chief Financial Officer of W.R.
+Mr. Tarola's relevant experience includes his service as Senior Vice President and Chief Financial Officer of W.R.
 Grace & Co., as Senior Vice President and Chief Financial Officer of MedStar Health, Inc. and as a partner with Price Waterhouse LLP.
-During 2010, the Audit Committee held four regularly scheduled meetings and three special meetings, and did not approve any matters through unanimous written consent.
+During 2011, the Audit Committee held four regularly scheduled meetings and four special meetings, and did not approve any matters through unanimous written consent.
 The Audit Committee reviews and assesses the adequacy of its charter on an annual basis.